Table of Contents

 David Sheff, the author of the New York Times #1 best-selling book, Beautiful Boy: A Father’s Journey Through His Son’s Addiction, states, “Most people think that they and their families are immune to drug problems—they happen to others, not to them—but addiction is a tragedy that can befall any of us.
 People—good people, loving people—transform into ones who are unrecognizable.”

 After reading this article, you will have an understanding of how to approach your loved one struggling with addiction.
 You will learn how to set the foundation needed to start the recovery process, and you will be able to answer questions like:

 Identifying the Need for Addiction Help

-Have you ever wondered whether yourself or a loved one has is addicted to alcohol or drugs, then the answer is most likely yes.
+If you have ever wondered whether you or a loved one is addicted to alcohol or drugs, then the answer is likely to be, yes.

 Recognizing the symptoms of alcohol or drug addiction early on is imperative.
-The National Council on Alcoholism and Drug Dependence (NCADD) offers an online test you or your loved one can try.
+The National Council on Alcoholism and Drug Dependence (NCADD) has informed our creation of a quiz on alcoholism that you or your loved one can try.
 Your answers will help to identify any underlying signs of an alcohol or drug problem.

 According to a report by the Surgeon General on alcohol, drugs, and health, 40% of people who admit to being addicted to drugs or alcohol aren’t ready to quit using.
-The remainder don’t feel as if they have a problem—that’s particularly true for teens and young adults from ages 12 through 26.
+The remaining do not feel as if they have a problem—that’s particularly true for teens and young adults from ages 12 through 26.

 Numbers Don’t Lie